 - c.
 No sign shall be neon, animated, or flashing.
 All illumination of signs shall conform to the requirements of Article XXIII, Outdoor Lighting Ordinance. - d.
-No sign or lighting for a business shall be positioned in such a manner that it impedes the vision or line of sight of drivers in or on public ways, nor cause glare or direct lighting on any adjacent property. - 2.
+No sign for a business shall be positioned in such a manner that it impedes the line of sight of drivers in or on public ways. - 2.
 Signs in the VR district (as defined in Article V) in Mason shall comply with the requirements listed in O.1 and further shall be limited to fifteen square feet in aggregate area, not including a temporary sign as defined in paragraph O.1.b. - 3.
 Signs in the Historic District (as defined in Article V) in Mason shall comply with the requirements listed in O.1, shall be limited to fifteen square feet in aggregate area, not including a temporary sign as defined in paragraph O.1.b, and must be approved by the Historic District Commission. - 4.
 Existing signs on enterprises in Mason at the time of this amendment are exempt from the amended provisions.
 However, if an existing sign if changed or removed, by intent or act of God, any replacement must conform to the amended provisions. - P. Conventional accessory structures such as play equipment, tent, mail box, outdoor fireplace, and similar structures normally found on such lots, also roadside stands, fences, warning signs, walls, trees, shrubs and all vegetation may be located on the lot in any location that does not interfere with the normal flow of traffic on a public right-of-way.